Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ~~~

-## Using HMAC to adapt a KEM without integrity protection {#hmac-kem}
+## Using HMAC to adapt a KEM without ciphertext integrity {#hmac-kem}

 Not all key encapsulation mechanisms guarantee ciphertext integrity,
 meaning that a valid KEM ciphertext can be created only with knowledge of the KEM public key.
-This section defines a general formula for adapting any KEM to include integrity protection
+This section defines a general formula for adapting any KEM to guarantee ciphertext integrity
 by prepending a MAC to the KEM ciphertext.

 For example, ECDH does not guarantee ciphertext integrity - any elliptic curve point is a valid ECDH ciphertext